GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Grandfolk.md

 **Massive Humanoid**: The size of grandfolk means they suffer a -4 penalty to any task involving delicate tools not sized properly for them.
 They can otherwise use gear just fine, save for armor.
 Armor must be fitted for grandfolk, costing thrice its normal price and weighing two and a half times as much as most humanoids would have to bear.

-**Large Apetite**: You require half again as much food and water as a normal adventurer.
+**Large Appetite**: You require half again as much food and water as a normal adventurer.

 **Carrying Capacity**: Grandfolks' weight load limits are twice that of a normal character.